OUR PEOPLE

 Dr Jacinta Power is a Juru woman from the Birri Gubba nation in North Queensland and also has strong cultural connections to her Australian South Sea Islander peoples.

 Jacinta graduated from the JCU School of Medicine and is a Fellow of the RACGP.
 In addition, she has worked as a Cultural Mentor and subsequently an Indigenous Medical Educator within the GP training space.
+Since mid-2024 she has been part of the JCTS team as a Medical Educator in Queensland.
+She is passionate about supporting the learning and understanding of Aboriginal and Torres Strait Islander cultural commitments and responsibilities across all areas of General Practitioner education.

 JCTS Governing Board